nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 ## `emitter.eventNames()`

-Return an array of strings that represent the events registered on the current EventListener:
+Return an array of strings that represent the events registered on the current `EventEmitter` object:

 ```js
 door.eventNames()